 Are veterans eligible for Medicare?

 Yes, veterans are eligible for Medicare as long as they meet the Medicare eligibility criteria.
 To qualify for Medicare, older adults must be at least 65 years old and have worked and paid Medicare taxes for at least 10 years.
 If you’re under age 65, you may qualify for Medicare if you have end-stage renal disease or a qualifying Social Security disability.
-Once you meet the eligibility requirements, you’ll be able to enroll in Original Medicare Parts A and B. After you’re enrolled in both Parts A and B, you will be eligible to enroll in Medicare Advantage or Medigap plans by meeting their individual eligibility criteria.
-Part D is dependent upon being eligible for Part A or enrolled in Part B.
+Once you meet the eligibility requirements, you’ll be able to enroll in Original Medicare Parts A and B. After you’re enrolled in both Parts A and B, you will be eligible to enroll in a Medicare Advantage or Medigap plan.
+You can enroll in Part D if you are enrolled in Medicare Part A and/or Part B.

 Do you need Medicare Part B as a veteran?

-You should enroll in Medicare Part B even if you have VA health benefits.
+You should consider enrolling in Medicare Part B even if you have VA health benefits.
 Medicare Part B covers doctors’ services, preventive care, durable medical equipment, ambulance transportation, and a wide variety of other health services.
 In many cases, VA benefits don’t cover services provided at non-VA facilities.
 Even if the VA agrees to pay for some expenses incurred at a non-VA facility, you may be billed for items not covered by your VA benefits.
 Medicare may pay for any approved expenses not covered by your VA benefits, making health care more affordable.
 Enrolling in Part B also gives you more flexibility when choosing providers.
+Check Medicare’s website to see if it makes sense to you to enroll in Part B. You can also get free, unbiased help from your local SHIP agent.

 Do all veterans get free health care?